-Performing a paroxysmal nocturnal haemoglobinuria (PNH) assay is complex and requires special attention when setting it up in the laboratory.
+Performing a high-sensitivity paraoxysmal nocturnal haemoglobinuria (PNH) flow cytometry assay is complex and requires special attention when setting it up in the laboratory.
 The set-up of a good PNH protocol will facilitate:

-- Delivery of reliable and constant results over time.
+- Delivery of reliable and consistent results over time.

 - Performance of high-sensitivity testing and avoidance of common mistakes.